 Here are the guidelines I use for my community college team building class.

-Make learning your business, you are not allowed to listen to I-pod, wear headphones, or use Bluetooth cell phones
+Arrive on time Make learning your business, you are not allowed to listen to I-pod, wear headphones, or use Bluetooth cell phones

 Do not schedule other activities during class time - however if you must leave a class, inform your teacher at the beginning of the class that you must leave and at what time

 Adopt a positive attitude - having a positive attitude ensures that your open to learning.
 The two questions guaranteed to turn any teacher off are: "Are we doing anything important today?" and “Do we get out early? “

 Students should not carry on personal conversations during class.
 If a student has a question concerning the course material, the student should ask the professor, either during or after class.
 Other conversations, such as "passing notes" or "text messaging" on cell phones, PDAs, Pocket PCs, or keyboards are also not acceptable while class is in session.
 If a student has a laptop, they will not surf the web, play games or participate in instant messaging that is not related to class activities.